Biloxi, Mississippi: Hurricanes

-Harrison County Coroner Gary T. Hargrove told the mayor and City Council that Hurricane Katrina had claimed 53 victims in Biloxi, as of January 30, 2006.
-Of the 53 confirmed fatalities in Biloxi, a figure that includes one unidentified male, Hargrove said the average age was 58, with the youngest being 22 and the oldest 90; 14 were female and 39 were male.

-Biloxi is the site of a well-known memorial to Katrina victims.
-The memorial was created by a team of local artists (Elizabeth Veglia and Aaron Kramer), an architect (Dennis Cowart), a contractor (Roy Anderson Corporation), and city liaison (Nathan Sullivan), with assistance from the crew and volunteers of Extreme Makeover: Home Edition.
+Biloxi is the site of a memorial to Katrina victims, created by a team of local artists with assistance from the crew and volunteers of Extreme Makeover: Home Edition.

-Many casinos were damaged or destroyed by Hurricane Katrina.
-Of the casinos that were located in Biloxi, eight have reopened since Katrina.
-They are the Grand Biloxi Casino Hotel Spa (formerly known as Grand Casino Biloxi), the Hard Rock Hotel & Casino, the Golden Nugget, the Palace Casino Resort, the IP Casino Resort Spa (formerly known as Imperial Palace), Treasure Bay Casino, Boomtown Casino, and the Beau Rivage, which reopened on the first anniversary of Hurricane Katrina.

-Multiple plans have been laid out to rebuild the waterfront areas of Biloxi, and the federal government has recently announced that it is considering giving up to 17,000 Mississippi coast homeowners the option to sell their properties so that a vast hurricane-protection zone can be implemented.
+Multiple plans were laid out to rebuild the waterfront areas of Biloxi, and in 2007 the federal government announced it was considering buying out up to 17,000 Mississippi coast homeowners to form a hurricane protection zone.
 Meanwhile, the city of Biloxi is rapidly implementing plans to allow the redevelopment of commercial properties south of Highway 90.

-Geography and climate
+Geography

 Biloxi is located in southeastern Harrison County, bordered to the south by Mississippi Sound (part of the Gulf of Mexico) and to the northeast partially by Biloxi Bay, which forms part of the Jackson County line.
 To the northeast, across Biloxi Bay, are the Jackson County city of Ocean Springs and the unincorporated community of St. Martin.
 The Back Bay of Biloxi continues west from the Jackson County line, crossing the city of Biloxi to Big Lake on the city's western boundary, where the Biloxi and Tchoutacabouffa rivers join.
 The Tchoutacbouffa flows from east to west across the city and forms part of the city's eastern boundary.
 Biloxi is bordered to the north and east by the city of D'Iberville and to the west by the city of Gulfport.

 According to the United States Census Bureau, Biloxi has a total area of 120.9 km2, of which 99.0 km2 are land and 21.9 km2, or 18.14%, are water.

 Biloxi has a humid subtropical climate (Köppen: Cfa) that is heavily influenced by the Gulf of Mexico.
 Winter days are mild and wet.
 Snow is extremely rare in Biloxi.
 Summers are hot and humid, bearing the brunt of tropical storms during the late summer to fall.
-Biloxi's record low of 1 °F was recorded on January 24, 1963, and the record high of 104 °F was recorded on August 29, 2000.
+Biloxi's record low of 1 °F was recorded on February 12, 1899, and the record high of 104 °F was recorded on August 29, 2000, and tied again on August 26, 2023.